-Northeast Private Client Group is focused is on assisting investors, owners, and syndicators of mid-market multi-family real estate properties between $1M – $50M in the Northeast and Southeast regions.
+Northeast Private Client Group is focused is on assisting investors, and property owners of mixed-use, retail, and multifamily real estate properties in the Northeast and Southeast regions.
 We represent sellers exclusively with their best interest in mind.

 We establish a trusted relationship by providing knowledge and guidance to help our clients achieve their individual goals for maximizing value and return on the sale of their real estate investment.
 Contact us today to learn more.

 If you liked this post, please share it!